-A C library to facilitate composing, transmitting, receiving and decoding telemetry/status messages is currently under development.
-This library will be described in its own manual.
+A C library, "dlmsg", has been written to facilitate composing, transmitting, receiving and decoding telemetry/status messages.
+This library is described in its own manual.

 5 Log File Format

 The proposed format is based on FITS binary tables, as Matlab has a built-in capability to read these (they can also be read into C, Python and IDL programs using third-party libraries), and JSY has experience of calling the cfitsio library from C to write such files.